mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * IT is the business
  * Domain experts are not system experts.
 Learn and discover with them.
 IT + Domain experts + decision makers = solutions
  * If you not making a difference then what are you doing
- * IT more than ever is at heart of business success.
-IT people that understand this transforms businesses.
-Seat at the table
- * IT has a greater amount of power and influence than before.
-New business models can be developed through leveraging technology.
-Teams should act like commercially and be business (domain) focused.
  * Be empowered
  * Domain experts are not system experts.
 Learn and discover with them
  * IT + Domain experts + decision makers = solutions